kirk-patton/mergo/README.md

 # mergo

-Prior to mergo v0.3.9 merging of fields that had a different type worked.
+Prior to mergo v0.3.9 merging of fields that had a different types worked.

 Ex.
 config := `foo: 1`